Jofosu/professor-student-advising-app/Doc/glossary.md

 #Glossary

-##Adviser:
+##Advisor:
 A professor chosen from the department of a college student's major that provides guidance for the student in completing all graduation requirements in a timely manner.

 ##Advisee:
-A college student that a professor is supervising as they work toward earning a degree.
+A college student that a professor is supervising as they work toward earning a degree. alias: student

 ##Department Chair:
 The head of a department of study at a college. aliases: department head, chair

 ##User:
-Anyone who might use the application ie adviser, advisee, or department chair.
+Anyone who might use the application ie advisor, advisee, or department chair.

 ##Major: